TechHutTV/homelab/apps/README.md

 **This is a work in progress.**

+## Automation
+* MeTube - Web GUI for youtube-dl, with playlist support, quaility options, and direct downloads.
+Using this on my Unriad machine, with my projects folder exposed, as the main use case is gathering clips for content creation. [[official repo]](https://github.com/alexta69/metube)

 ## Dashboards

 Dashboards give a graphic user interface to organize, monitorm and view your services or dash.